 How to Get to Calcata From Rome

 If you have already rented a car, then you’re ready for the next potential day trip to consider.
-If not, make sure you go and rent one from downtown Rome because this next trip is the perfect day trip from Rome via car.
-We’re talking about Calcata, located just over 30 miles north of Rome, so it doesn’t make sense to make the journey any other way.
+If not, make sure you rent one from downtown Rome because this next trip is the perfect day trip from Rome by car.
+We’re talking about Calcata, located just over 30 miles north of Rome, so making the journey any other way doesn’t make sense.

 The drive from Rome to Calcata should only take you around 45 minutes or so, and it’s a pretty simple one, consisting of just three roads like the trip to Tivoli above.
 To get from Rome to Calcata, you’ll only need to travel on Grande Raccordo Anulare/A90, SS2bis, and SP37, for the most part.
-There are no tolls on this trip, so it’s smooth sailing the whole way.
+This trip has no tolls, so it’s smooth sailing the whole way.
 Since the drive is so short, you can go any time of day and have plenty of time to explore and enjoy Calcata.

 What to do in Calcata

 The streets of Calcata are incredibly narrow, but they’re also where all the magic happens.
-Get out of your car and just start walking down the streets, exploring the ancient city, and seeing what catches your eye.
+Get out of your car and just start walking down the streets, exploring the ancient city and seeing what catches your eye.
 The town is full of skillful artisans and their shops, displaying their skills and wares to you.
-Check them out as you go by and stop in one of the many cafes and small restaurants to grab a drink and a bite to eat.
+Check them out as you go by and stop in one of the many cafes and small restaurants to grab a drink and a bite.

 Saturnia